ghostop14/sparrow-wifi/README.md

 # Sparrow-WiFi

-Sparrow-WiFi is a next-generation 2.4 GHz and 5 GHz WiFi and Bluetooth spectral awareness tool for Linux.
-It integrates WiFi scanning, Bluetooth Low Energy and Classic discovery, software-defined radio spectrum analysis (HackRF, Ubertooth), GPS tracking, and drone/rover-mounted remote operations into a single platform.
+Sparrow-WiFi is a 2.4 GHz and 5 GHz WiFi and Bluetooth spectral awareness tool for Linux.
+It integrates WiFi scanning, Bluetooth Low Energy and Classic discovery, software-defined radio spectrum analysis (HackRF, Ubertooth), GPS tracking, FAA RemoteID drone detection, and drone/rover-mounted remote operations into a single platform.
 Written entirely in Python 3.

 The project includes two applications and a headless agent, all exposing JSON-based REST APIs for integration with external tools and automation: